 Trout make for a very tasty meal, as simple and easy or as sophisticated as you like.
-It is rich in Omega-3 oils and low in calories, and contains vitamins A and D. So give our recipe below a try and taste it for yourself!
-And if you fancy seeing trout for yourself, take a trip down to Kilkenny and visit the Goatsbridge Trout farm free of charge.
-They will be delighted to show you around.
+It is rich in Omega-3 oils and low in calories, and contains vitamins A and D. So give our recipes – like this one – a try and taste it for yourself!